Arizona State Prison Complex – Safford: Population

 ASPC-Safford has an inmate capacity of approximately 1,717 in 3 housing units at security levels 2 and 3.
 The ADC uses a score classification system to assess inmates' appropriate custody and security level placement.
 The scores range from 1 to 5 with 5 being the highest risk or need.

 Human rights abuses

 Amnesty International has singled out the prison as an example of human rights violations in US prisons.
-In an incident on August 1995 at the Graham Unit, 600 prisoners were "forced by guards to remain outdoors, handcuffed, for 96 hours, required to defecate and urinate in their clothes.
+In an incident in August 1995 at the Graham Unit, 600 prisoners were "forced by guards to remain outdoors, handcuffed, for 96 hours, required to defecate and urinate in their clothes.
 Many suffered severe sunburn, heat exhaustion and dehydration in the intense heat."